-We want to thank the 3D Nucleome subgroup in the ENCODE consortium for data processing and discussion.
-KKY acknowledges Shaoke Lou, Anurag Sethi, Joel Rozowsky and Arif Harmanci for feedback and discussion.
-KKY acknowledges Timur Galeev for critical reading on an earlier version of the manuscript.
-KKY acknowledges Nezar Abdennur from the Mirny lab for useful insight.
+We want to thank the 3D Nucleome subgroup in the ENCODE consortium for discussion and early data processing.
+KKY acknowledges Anurag Sethi, Joel Rozowsky and Arif Harmanci for feedback and discussion.
+KKY acknowledges Timur Galeev and Jonathan Warrell for critical reading on an earlier version of the manuscript.
 This work was supported by the HPC facilities operated by, and the staff of, the Yale Center for Research Computing.